 There are a few things to consider when preparing a great Caipiroska.
 That includes choosing a suitable Vodka, cutting your limes the right way, and using the proper type of sugar.
+We will show you how to do all that.

 The list of things that go into a Caipiroska is short.
 Besides the base spirit, fresh limes and sugar are the key components.
-So, here's a breakdown of what you need.
+So, here's a breakdown of what you need:

 - Limes - We need limes cut in quarters or halves with the pith removed.
 That is crucial for making this drink the traditional way.